-NEW COMMUNITY 9/14/17, still in the spirit of Dorothy Day and Peter Maurin, with changes.
-Go to Lambcatholic.blogspot.com.
-Same basic mission:"..to bring good news to the poor, liberty to the captives.." for battered women and children of foreign descent.
-Our new EMAIL:firstname.lastname@example.org.
+9/14/17 Sprung from the LCW, same mission in Spirit of Dorothy Day and Peter Maurin, with charisms of the Holy Spirit "..to bring good news to the poor, liberty to the captives.." for battered women and children of foreign descent.
+Go to: Lambcatholic.blogspot.com,

-Over 56,000 views from 96 countries here!
+Over 57,000 views from 98 countries!
 European Union viewers, research cookies that track you ("Google Analytics" and "Adsense"), to accept.
 See Lamb CW on Google Images.

 Thursday, March 28, 2013

 Divine Mercy Sunday April 7: Prepare by Beginning the Divine Mercy Novena on Good Friday

 Divine Mercy Sunday (the Sunday after Easter) was instituted by Pope John Paul II at the request, posthumously, of Saint Faustina, in her writings - of whom he held a close prayerful friendship with throughout his entire seminary and priestly life.
 He would talk to her at her grave site as a young man, touched by her life, death at a young age, and especially, at the inspirations of which she had such passion.
 Her tender intercession for him may have been one reason why he became Pope.
 He was able to honor her in return by beatifying her (2000) before his death and launching Divine Mercy Sunday.
 His death came just one day before this holy day - with the entire world praying for him that day, then for mercy upon the world the next within the context of one of his greatest papal masterpieces - initiating this most exquisite day of mercy overflowing from Jesus' heart, or BEAMING as powerful rays, into the hearts of all people of the world. (note: Also see the attached link above -the third one, for a wonderful meditation on Holy Saturday by Pope Emeritus Benedict).